Ira569/cs61b/README.md

-# hw in cs61b
+# homework in cs61b
-happy that I finished.
+happy that I finished.Although some projs are not done due to time.